-This benefit plan is designed to cover most major medical expenses for a covered illness or injury, including Hospital, physician services and prescription drugs.
+Capital Health Plan benefit plan is designed to cover most major medical expenses for a covered illness or injury, including Hospital and physician services.
 However, you will be responsible for any:

-- 1. Deductibles (HIHP Option only);
+- Deductibles (HDHP Option only);

-- Coinsurance (HIHP Option only);
+- 2. Coinsurance (HDHP Option only);

-- 3. Copayments:
+- 3. Copayments;

-- 4. Hospital admission fees;
+- 4. Hospital Admission fees;

 - 5. Non-covered services;

-- 6. Amounts above or beyond the Plan's Limitations; - 7.
-Non-emergency services in a Non-Network Hospital, facility or office (i.e., anesthesiology, nurse anesthetists, radiology, pathology, laboratory, emergency room physician services and so forth) unless authorized in advance by UnitedHealthcare, not the Primary Care Physician; and - 8.
-Any other services identified in this SPD as excluded.
+- 6. Amounts above or beyond the Plan's limitations;

+- 7. Non-emergency services in a non-Network hospital, facility, or office unless authorized in advance by Capital Health Plan, not the Primary Care Physician (i.e., anesthesiology, nurse anesthetists, radiology, pathology, laboratory, and/or Emergency room physician services and soforth);

+8. Any other services identified in this SPD as excluded.

-This SPD describes enrollment and eligibility, covered services, the amount the Plan pays for covered services, amounts that are your responsibility, and services that are not covered.
+This SPD describes enrollment and eligibility, Covered Services and Supplies, the amount the Plan pays for Covered Services and Supplies, amounts that are your responsibility, and services and supplies that are not covered.